tylerslonecki/cranberry-image-analysis/external_cranberry_structure/README.md

 ### Two Approaches:

 1. Use the terminal `cd` command to navigate to the desired working folder.
-2. For Windows 10+, use the file explorer to navigate to the working folder, hold shift, right-click, and select "Open PowerShell window here."
-For MacOS, use Finder to navigate to the working folder, right-click, and select "Open terminal" from the context menu (You may need to hover over "Services" first).
+2.   - For Windows 10+, use the file explorer to navigate to the working folder, click "File", and select "Open Windows PowerShell" (May require "Open as     Administrator"
+     - For MacOS, use Finder to navigate to the working folder, right-click, and select "Open terminal" from the context menu (You may need to hover over "Services" first).

 ## Step 4: Run Docker Container